bebraw/dragjs/README.md

-# dragjs

-dragjs makes it easy to write deal with dragging in JS.
-Handy for draggables, sliders and such.
+dragjs makes it easy to write deal with dragging in JavaScript making it handy for draggables, sliders, and such.

 ## Contributors